dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/pip.md

   dbt-bigquery
 ```

-Or, better yet—install just the one(s) you need!
+Or, better yet, just install the package(s) you need!